Ginni Thomas: Select Committee to Investigate the January 6th Attack

 Days after it became known Eastman and Thomas had communicated by email, Eastman posted on his new Substack blog one email that he captioned, "OMG, Mrs. Thomas asked me to give an update about election litigation to her group.
 Stop the Presses!"
 In the December 4, 2020 email, Thomas invited Eastman to speak four days later at a gathering of "Frontliners," which she described as a group of "grassroots state leaders."
 A private Facebook group named "FrontLiners for Liberty," which included over 50 people and was created in August 2020, showed Thomas as an administrator.
 The group's front page carried a banner stating, "the enemy of America...is the radical fascist left."
 After CNBC asked Thomas about the group, its public pages were either made private or deleted.
 CNBC also contacted Stephanie Coleman, who was also listed as a group administrator.
 She is the widow of former Texas solicitor general Greg Coleman, who had clerked for Clarence Thomas.
 Numerous photos of her and Thomas are on her personal Facebook page, including one of both of them with former Trump chief strategist Steve Bannon in December 2016.
 The Thomas email was among those federal judge David Carter ordered Eastman to release to the January 6 committee in June 2022, as Eastman sought to withhold them.
 Carter found ten documents he ordered released to the committee relating to three December 2020 meetings by a secretive group strategizing about how to overturn the election, which included who he characterized as a "high-profile" leader.
 Carter noted one email in particular among those he ordered released that contained what he found was likely evidence of a crime.
 Thomas attended a meeting of FrontLiners for Liberty on March 6, 2021, at which a speaker declared Trump was still the "legitimate president," to enthusiastic applause.

 Thomas also emailed state lawmakers in Arizona and Wisconsin, urging them to ignore the results of the 2020 presidential election and vote instead for an alternate slate of electors.

 According to transcripts of her interviews with the Select Committee on the January 6 attack, Thomas noted that she communicated with Mark Meadows to advocate for Trump's support of Sidney Powell, who was pushing false accusations about hacked voting machines.
 She further claimed that she did not communicate her election-related activities to her husband, Clarence.
 However, Thomas also noted that she referenced her "best friend" (i.e. her husband) in her texts to Meadows when discussing the support that her husband provided when she was upset over Trump's election defeat.
 In her interviews, Thomas also admitted that she had sent emails to lawmakers in key states and that she still believed that the 2020 election results were impacted by fraud, despite not being able to provide any evidence.
-Thomas also noted that with regards to her texts to Meadows, she "would take them all back if I could today;” she attributed her communications with Meadows as being the result of her being "emotional" after Trump's election defeat.
+Thomas also noted that with regard to her texts to Meadows, she "would take them all back if I could today;" she attributed her communications with Meadows as being the result of her being "emotional" after Trump's election defeat.